JensRoland/sentient-switchblade/README.md

     W0613,  # unused-argument
 ```

-Now when you want to use your custom bundle in a project, simply point to the repo in the project `.switchblade` file as in the example above.
-Swtichblade will then fetch and install the tools you specified in the bundle and run them with the configurations you specified.
+Now, when you want to use your custom dev tool bundle in a project, simply point to the repo in the project `.switchblade` file as in the example above.
+Swichblade will then fetch and install the tools you specified in the bundle and run them with the configurations you specified.

-Anything in the `bundle.toml` file under a `tool.*` section will be temporarily added to the project's `pyproject.toml` file under the same section.
-This allows you to add dependencies and configuration options to all your projects without having to manually edit all the individual `pyproject.toml` files.
+### Per-project overrides

+To override the bundle configuration for a specific dev tool in one of your project repos, simply check in the tool dependencies and configuration files in the project repo as you normally would - Switchblade will still invoke the dev tool, but it will not overwrite any existing config files or `[tool.*]` sections in your `pyproject.toml` file.
+Be aware that this does not 'extend' the configuration from the bundle, but replaces that tool configuration entirely, so this feature should be used with caution.

+To override the command or the list of linters to run, add the corresponding sections (e.g. `[linters]` or `[linters.pylint]` in the project `.switchblade` file.
+Switchblade will automatically merge (in this case it does extend rather than replace) the bundle config and Switchblade config before invoking any of the tools.

 ## Prerequisites